 I happen to think it depends on how much you laminate.
 We laminate a few things throughout the year and use these self-sealing laminating pouches and it works just fine.
 We buy one pack and it lasts a couple of years.

 Laminating machines are relatively inexpensive.
 You can find some for less than the cost of those self-sealing laminating pouches!
-(But, you still need to buy the laminating film.)
+(But, you still need to buy the laminating film for each laminating machine.)

 We hoped this helped answer what school supplies do I need for homeschooling and helped to better understand what you need for homeschooling.